blocksds/sdk/docs/content/usage/debugging.md

   Normally this error means that you have a pointer that doesn't point to valid memory and you have tried to access it.

+  Note that the ARM7 doesn't have an MPU and this kind of exception can never be triggered.

 - There is a critical internal error in libnds.